Meet the 2026 Cycle for Survival Game Changers

 Catherine and Dan Buell – Bailey’s Warriors (Summit, New Jersey)

 In just four years, Bailey’s Warriors has raised over $4 million, including becoming the first team to exceed $1 million in a debut season, growing from 10 bikes to a major exclusive ride, filling 120 bikes.
-The New Jersey–based team rides in honor of Bailey, whose kindness and positivity inspired so many.
+The New Jersey–based team rides in honor of Bailey Buell, whose kindness, bravery, and smile inspired so many.

 The Goodman Family – A Mission Continued…Jennifer Goodman Linn, Em&m’s Make More Cures (Summit, New Jersey)

-For 20 seasons, the Goodmans have carried co-founder Jennifer Goodman Linn’s legacy forward, showing up nationwide with love and leadership, and surpassing $1 million raised with their Summit, New Jersey, team.
+For 20 seasons, Sandy, Len, Brett and Emily Goodman have carried co-founder Jennifer Goodman Linn’s legacy forward, showing up nationwide with love and leadership, and surpassing $1 million raised with their Summit, New Jersey, team.

 Jason Harinstein – Eye of the Tiger (Paramus, New Jersey)

-A 12-year rider and Leaders Circle Co-Chair, Jason has strengthened the community, helping recruit 25 new Leaders Circle members since June 2024 and amplifying support for rare cancer research.
+A 12-year rider and Leaders Circle Co-Chair, Jason has strengthened the community by amplifying multi-year, pledged support for rare cancer research, helping recruit 25 new Leaders Circle members since June 2024.

 Beth Linn – BL Bombers (Chicago)

-With more than $375,000 raised, Beth pairs heart with innovation.
-She has sparked program-wide ideas like end-of-ride QR code sign-ups and has actively recruited teams across Chicago and beyond.
+Beth pairs heart with innovation.
+In her 20 years of participating, she has sparked program-wide ideas like end-of-ride QR code sign-ups and has actively recruited teams across Chicago and beyond.

 Barb Solit – Team HOPP (New York)